-Unit Title Level GLH Credits Unit Reference Developing teaching, learning and assessment in education and training 5 65 20 Y/650/2879

-The purpose of the unit is to provide the learner with knowledge, understanding and skills relating to developing teaching, learning and assessment in education and training.
+Unit Title Level GLH Credits Unit Reference Developing teaching, learning and assessment in education and training 65 20 Y/650/2879 The purpose of the unit is to provide the learner with knowledge, understanding and skills relating to developing teaching, learning and assessment in education and training.
 It includes investigating practice in own area of specialism, applying theories, principles and models of learning, communication and assessment in relation to planning, delivering and assessing inclusive teaching and learning.
 It involves applying theories of behaviour management in creating and maintaining an inclusive learning environment and applying theories and models of reflection to evaluating own practice.
 It covers expectations in relation to the minimum core in teaching, learning and assessment.

-The learning outcomes must be assessed in a teaching and learning environment.
+Delivery and Assessment Guidance The learning outcomes must be assessed in a teaching and learning environment.
+Simulation is not permitted.
+There is a requirement to observe and assess practice in this unit.
 To be eligible for the award of credit for this unit, the learner must be able to provide evidence of a minimum of 2 assessed observations of practice in a teaching and learning context that meet the required standard of practice.
 Unit 2: Theories, principles and models in education and training is a prerequisite for this unit.
 See Practice Requirements above for further guidance on practice and observation hours required for the qualification.

-- 1.1 Pedagogical principles could include but are not limited to:
+Additional Indicative Content: 1.1 Pedagogical principles could include but are not limited to: active engagement in online/remote learning blended learning theories of specialist knowledge experiential learning taxonomy of learning scaffolded learning

+• multi-sensory models

+1.2 Creative and innovative approaches could include but are not limited to:

+- synchronous and asynchronous learning

-- active engagement in online/remote learning
+- learner-centred learning

 - blended learning

-- theories of specialist knowledge

-- experiential learning
+- information and learning technology

-- taxonomy of learning
+- self-directed, independent learning

-- scaffolded learning
+- work-based, competence-based or practical learning

+- collaborative working

-- multi-sensory models
+- peer support/teaching

+- support, challenge and extension activities

+2.1 Individual goals Initial and diagnostic assessments to determine individual goals and learning preferences could include but are not limited to:

+- opportunities to address English, maths and digital needs - results of SWOT analysis - recognised prior learning or experiences - online learning, research, self-directed study, study skills opportunities

-- 1.2 Creative and innovative approaches could include but are not limited to:
+2.2 Internal and external requirements could include but are not limited to:

-- synchronous and asynchronous learning - learner-centred learning - blended learning - information and learning technology - self-directed, independent learning - work-based, competence-based or practical learning - collaborative working - peer support/teaching - support, challenge and extension activities - 2.1 Individual goals Initial and diagnostic assessments to determine individual goals and learning preferences could include but are not limited to: - opportunities to address English, maths and digital needs - results of SWOT analysis - recognised prior learning or experiences - online learning, research, self-directed study, study skills opportunities - 2.2 Internal and external requirements could include but are not limited to: - industry placement for T Levels and apprenticeships - current educational initiatives such as English, maths and digital, safeguarding - inspection requirements such as Ofsted and awarding organisations - 2.3 Curriculum requirements could include but are not limited to: - requirements from employers for T Level industry placement, work setting for apprenticeships - opportunities to develop wider skills to support academic progress and/or mastery of practical skills - 2.4 Opportunities for feedback may include: - learner feedback via end of course surveys, course representatives, student council, learner attendance at team/programme meetings - feedback from others such as formal coaching guidance from teaching and learning coach, appraisal with line manager, feedback report from teaching observation, IQA feedback, EQA feedback and observation feedback from manager/mentor in workplace for work-based learning (WBL) programmes - 2.5 Learning, communication and assessment Theories, principles and models of learning, communication and assessment could include those listed in the Unit 02 guidance above.
+- industry placement for T Levels and apprenticeships - current educational initiatives such as English, maths and digital, safeguarding - inspection requirements such as Ofsted and awarding organisations

+2.3 Curriculum requirements could include but are not limited to:

+- requirements from employers for T Level industry placement, work setting for apprenticeships - opportunities to develop wider skills to support academic progress and/or mastery of practical skills - 2.4 Opportunities for feedback may include: - learner feedback via end of course surveys, course representatives, student council, learner attendance at team/programme meetings - feedback from others such as formal coaching guidance from teaching and learning coach, appraisal with line manager, feedback report from teaching observation, IQA feedback, EQA feedback and observation feedback from manager/mentor in workplace for work-based learning (WBL) programmes

+2.5 Learning, communication and assessment - Theories, principles and models of learning, communication and assessment could include those listed in the Unit 02 guidance above.